JETSCAPE/X-SCAPE/README.md

 state and final state evolution.
 It allows for multiple bulk event generators to run concurrently while exchanging information via a new Bulk Dynamics Manager.
 The X-SCAPE framework can be run using the new functionality or in JETSCAPE mode allowing for full backwards compatibility.
 New modules can also run in a hybrid fashion, choosing to use or not use the new clock functionality.
 More documentation of the new X-SCAPE framework capabilities will be provided in the near future.
-For now, test examples showcasing the new X-SCAPE framework functionalities can be found in the `./examples/custom_examples/` directory (for example in `PythiaBDMTes.cc`).
+For now, test examples showcasing the new X-SCAPE framework functionalities can be found in the `./examples/custom_examples/` directory (for example in `PythiaBDMTes.cc` and `PythiaBrickTest.cc`).

 The [JETSCAPE](http://jetscape.org) simulation framework is an overarching computational envelope for developing complete event generators for heavy-ion collisions.
 It allows for modular incorporation of a wide variety of existing and future software that simulates different aspects of a heavy-ion collision.